matias-ceau/scripts/docs/scripts/list_process.sh.md

 ### Dependencies

-- `systemctl`: This script requires systemd, which is usually available on modern Arch Linux installations.
+- `systemctl`: comes pre-installed with systemd, required to manage services.
+- A shell environment capable of executing shell scripts.

 <a name="description" />